thomasmerel/Botniversaire/README.md

 # ToDo

-- "list" command : Command to show all the server's anniversaries.
+- "list" command : Show server's birthday list.
 - Log file : Record all the actions done by the bot.

 # Links